 Will your store look the same with the detected theme?

-A theme is only the first step of building a Shopify store.
+A theme is only one of the steps to set up a Shopify store.
 Apps and other elements complete the look of a Shopify store.

 And if you’re building a serious online brand, you want to stand out.